Diana-2604/Portfolio/README.md

 # Portfolio

-Diana Kirillova's portfolio collected during internship in GeekBrains and self-organized exploratory testing.
+Diana Kirillova's portfolio collected during internship at GeekBrains, Test Automation University and self-organized exploratory testing.
 To be continued! 🌱